 By playing Headshot-only Deathmatch sessions, you virtually learn to aim at a small moving target.
 When we reduce the opponent's body to just his head, the importance of spray control becomes much more significant.

-However, we don't recommend that you do this every day, as it can somehow “warp” your aim, making you always aim at the head, which doesn't always work with fast-moving enemies.
+However, we don't recommend that you do this every day, as it can somehow “warp” your aim, making you always aim at the head, which doesn't always work with fast-moving enemy players.
 Find a server where you have a low ping, and train 2-3 times a week for 30 minutes.
 And what weapon should you go for on such a server?
 That’s easy — the one you have the biggest problem with.